Our Services

 We give below a full explanation of fees and disbursements, so there are no surprises.
 Other firms may not give such detailed information.

-Our fees include charges carried out to protect you so far as possible, against seller imposter fraud, so that bogus law firm fraud is identified.
-Charges for carrying out work on behalf of your lender are specified.
 Registration at the Land Registry is carried out using the online e-Portal so that a secure audit trail is created and your transfer documents are lodged as early as possible.
 All your conveyancing documents are retained in electronic format and kept securely should they be needed at any time in the future.

 Not all law firms offer or provide such services.
 We do, to protect and benefit our clients in what may be the most expensive and important transaction of their lives.